KatyaSenior/blog/README.md

 🎯 Refresh the /post/:postId route when adding a new comment, so the new comment is displayed on the page.
 ACHEIVED.

-Stretch Goals:
+Acheived Stretch Goals:

-🏹 Add a categories table to allow categorisation of posts at creation time using a dropdown menu.
-Add a /categories route that lists all categories, and a /categories/:id route that lists all posts in a category.

 🏹 Add a new /posts/:id/edit route that allows editing a post.
 Populate the form with the post data, and save changes by updating the post in the database with a server action.

-🏹 Add a delete button to the post page that removes the post from the database.

-🏹 Add a new /posts/:id/comments/:id/edit route that allows editing a comment.
-Populate the form with the comment data, and save changes by updating the comment in the database with a server action.
+ACHEIVED.

 Bugs: